 Melanie Spanswick enjoys writing music, often composing for friends and colleagues, as well as penning educational music for students.
+She is one of the few female composers to be published in the renowned Edition Schott Composer Series.

-Her music has recently been performed at the Shiga Bank Piano Festival, and at a ‘livestream’ concert held at the Watsmuki Hall, both in Kyoto, and it was also featured in the Chamber Music Series at Toppan Hall in Tokyo, Japan.
+Her music has recently been performed at the Shiga Bank Piano Festival, and at a ‘livestream’ concert held at the Watsuki Hall, both in Kyoto, and it was also featured in the Chamber Music Series at Toppan Hall in Tokyo, Japan.
 In Europe, Melanie’s music has been performed as part of the Montecatini Piano Festival in Italy, and in the UK as part of Piano Week.
 It has been recorded for the Steinway ‘Spirio’ piano, and, during February 2020, piano piece Aisa: Sand, Silk & Love was broadcast live on Radio-Berograd and on RTS, Serbian National Television, played by Japanese pianist Aisa Ijiri.

-Melanie’s educational piano music has been included in several piano festival syllabuses, and is often printed in Pianist Magazine.
+Melanie’s educational piano music has been included in several piano festival syllabuses, and is often published in Pianist Magazine.
 Her elementary duet ‘Celebration’ from Snapchats duets and trios (published by 80 Days Publishing) has been selected by the RSL Classical Graded Music Examination Board, featuring in the ‘Debut’ level of their new Classical piano syllabus.
 And her piano pieces are also included on the syllabus of the International Performing and Visual Arts Examination Board, which is based in the Far East.

 She is currently writing and compiling the complete piano syllabus for the London College of Music’s pre-Grade one exams (Pre-Prep, Step 1 and Step 2), which is to be published during 2021.